tigerabrodi/dns-resolver/README.md

    - When you apply a bitmask to another binary number, you use bitwise operators (like AND, OR, XOR).
    - The most common operation for masking is the bitwise AND (`&`), which isolates bits.
+   - Read more about bitwise operators on my blog: [Bitwise Operators in C](https://tigerabrodi.hashnode.dev/bitwise-operators-in-c-with-exercise).

 3. **Isolating Bits with AND (`&`)**:
    - When a bitmask is ANDed with a number, each bit of the number is compared with the corresponding bit in the mask: